au-ts/libvmm/examples/simple/aarch64_images/README.md

 # Guest images used

-We use the same images (Linux kernel and initrd/rootfs) for all platforms.
+We use the same images (Linux kernel and initrd/rootfs) for all ARM platforms.

 Below are instructions for reproducing them.